Protect Yourself From Water Utility Overbilling

 Check for leaks yourself

 If you try to contest a water bill, chances are the utility company will try to shift the blame to the homeowner.
 They’ll ask if you had family visiting, installed a new appliance, or filled the pool this month.
 Do your due diligence and eliminate any possibility that leaks are a problem on your end.
-A water damage protection system like Flo is the perfect preventative measure against secret leaks, pipe bursts, and unscrupulous utility companies.
+A water damage protection system like Flo by Moen is the perfect preventative measure against secret leaks, pipe bursts, and unscrupulous utility companies.
 Not only is it preventative, it’s also evidence on your side in the event of a dispute.

 Read your water meter